 The average amount a commuter spends on a new bike in all three categories is between $500 and $1000.
 Models in this list range from $420 to $5000, with many in the $500 to $800 range.
 The entry-level fitness/hybrids like Giant Escape 3, Kona Dew, or Marin Presidio 1 are priced between $500 and $600.

 Read more: How Much Should You Spend on Your First Bike

 If you raise your budget to $800, you could get a mid-priced upgraded commuter with higher-quality components.
 This includes hydraulic disc brakes, a better Shimano/SRAM drivetrain, and a high-quality saddle.

 Folding bikes start at around $700 and can go up to $1600 for best-in-class British best-seller Brompton M6L.

 Electric bikes on this list start at around $1100 for the Aventon Pace 350 and go up to $5000 for the premium Benno Boost E 10D Speed.

 Are you having problems finding a commuter bike?

 You’re not alone.
 The Covid pandemic has triggered a bike shortage.
 According to MarketPlace.com, “the pandemic has rearranged so many parts of this economy …and bike parts have fallen victim to this shortage”.

 Frustrated manufacturers and bike shop owners are all impacted.
-With bike theft up and supply down, delays of factory shipments are impacting the industry.
+With bike theft up and supply down, delays in factory shipments are impacting the industry.
 The reason for this phenomenon?
-Adults got bored during the quarantine and one of the few ways they could justify getting out were bike rides.
+Adults got bored during the quarantine, and bike rides were one of the few ways they could justify getting out.